Undergraduate BSc (Hons)

 We also have a number of clinical skills rooms that enhance student learning from taking blood pressure, to giving CPR and more complicated procedures.
 Along with nursing skills rooms where you can practice in a ward situation, there are basic skills rooms for sessions such as moving and handling.

-Patient Simulation Suites
+Simulation Suites

 The equipment includes:

-• Emergency Care Patient Simulators: Anatomically correct, feature-rich mannequins, which can be used for the physical demonstration of various clinical signs including bleeding, breathing, blinking eyes and convulsions.
+• Emergency Care Patient Simulators: Anatomically correct mannequins with a range of features for demonstrating clinical signs such as bleeding, breathing, blinking eyes, and convulsions.

-• Pedia Patient Simulator: A complete reproduction of a six-year-old child enabling you to practice paediatric scenarios
+• Pedia Patient Simulator: A detailed reproduction of a six-year-old child, ideal for practising paediatric scenarios.

 Service Users and Carers Group (SU&C)